ashleykelham/azurefreefunctionapp/README.md

 # Azure free full stack app demo: API
 This is a .net core Azure function built as part of the [Medium article](https://medium.com/@ashley.kelham/developing-a-startup-on-azure-for-under-1-407c3b290d36).
 The articles explains the infrastrcuture setup.

+It shows how to deploy a full stack app for very little money in Azure.

 This API returns a collection of basic information about Anime.

 ### Requirements